 At some point, you will probably need to leave your dog behind while you travel.
 Though it is not easy to leave your pet, you want to be sure your dog has a safe, comfortable place to stay while you are gone.
 Depending on your situation, you could have a dog sitter come to your house or send your dog to a kennel to be boarded.

 Boarding can be stressful for your dog, even if it is accustomed to it.
 A change in diet can add to the stress on its body, possibly resulting in diarrhea or vomiting.
 Bringing your dog’s regular food is the best way to prevent this.
 Find out if there is an extra fee to feed a special diet (this is somewhat customary).
-Be sure to stress the importance of feeding your dog her regular food.
-Some dogs will not eat well while boarding, so you may want to bring along something tasty yet healthy that can be added to her food to make it more palatable.
+Be sure to stress the importance of feeding your dog its regular food.
+Some dogs will not eat well while boarding, so you may want to bring along something tasty yet healthy that can be added to the food to make it more palatable.
 Be sure to leave specific instructions with the boarding facility regarding what your dog can and cannot eat.

 Some boarding facilities offer daily sessions where dogs are permitted to play together off-leash.
 While this is great exercise and can be fun for your dog, it can also be risky.
 Even dogs that get along with other dogs can become over-stimulated in a group environment, sometimes resulting in a dogfight.
 If dogs are allowed to play together, attendants should heavily monitor the dogs and only allow a few well-matched dogs to play together at a time.
 Ask the facility about their policies regarding dog playtime, including their established protocol if an injury occurs.

 Every boarding facility should monitor the daily habits of their boarders.
 Most keep a log of appetite, water intake, urination, and defecation.
-Vomiting, diarrhea or other abnormal activity should also be noted.
+Vomiting, diarrhea, or other abnormal activity should also be noted.
 Some boarding facilities will perform a daily “once-over” on boarders to make sure there have been no changes in their physical condition, especially if the boarding facility is part of a veterinary hospital.
 If the boarding facility is not part of a veterinary hospital, find out where they take dogs that become sick.
 Ask if it is possible to have your dog transported to your own vet if it needs medical attention.

 If your dog has a health condition, special needs, or requires medicine, look into boarding your dog with a veterinarian.
 Many veterinary clinics provide this option, which might be your only choice for a sick pet other than staying home to care for it.

-Part of planning for a vacation includes budgeting for your dog’s accommodations.
-Be direct with the boarding facilities up-front.
+Part of planning for vacation includes budgeting for your dog’s accommodations.
+Be direct with the boarding facilities up front.
 Ask about the base boarding fee per day based on the size and type of dog you have.
 Find out if there are any hidden costs or add-ons, such as fees to feed your dog a special diet, administer medications, or take your dog for extra walks.
 Try to get a written estimate in advance if possible.

 If you have done the research and decide that boarding is not right for your dog, you will have to consider alternatives.
 You might be able to find a pet sitter or board your dog with a friend or relative.
 You can also do further planning on how you can travel with your dog.